WildMeOrg/old_wildme-docs/docs/developers/wbia/wbia_overview.md

 sidebar_label: Wildbook IA Overview
 ---

-Wildbook Image Analysis (WBIA or Wildbook IA) is a program for the storage and management of images and derived data for use in computer vision algorithms specifically applied to photos of animals.
-It aims to compute who an animal is, what species an animal is, and where an animal is with the ultimate goal of answering important biological questions.
+Wildbook Image Analysis (WBIA or Wildbook IA) is a computer vision program for analyzing photos of animals and answering important biological questions.
+It aims to detect animals in photographs, label their species, and identify which individual animals they are; answering who, what, and where in wildlife images.
+WBIA contains tools to answer these questions as well as a structured database to store images and their derived data.

-This project is the Machine Learning (ML) / computer vision component of the WildBook project: See https://github.com/WildMeOrg/.
-This project is an actively maintained fork of the popular IBEIS (Image Based Ecological Information System) software suite for wildlife conservation.
-The original IBEIS project is maintained by Jon Crall (@Erotemic) at https://github.com/Erotemic/ibeis.
-The IBEIS toolkit originally was a wrapper around HotSpotter, which original binaries can be downloaded from: http://cs.rpi.edu/hotspotter/
+This project is the machine learning and computer vision component of the [Wildbook project](wildbook_overview.md).
+WBIA began as a fork of the IBEIS (Image Based Ecological Information System) software suite for wildlife conservation, which is maintained by Jon Crall (@Erotemic) at https://github.com/Erotemic/ibeis.
+The IBEIS toolkit was originally a wrapper around HotSpotter, an individual identification algorithm authored by Jon Crall that we still use to identify species such as zebras and humpback whales.

-Currently the system is build around and SQLite database, a web GUI, and matplotlib visualizations.
-Algorithms employed include convolutional neural network detection, localization, and classification; hessian-affine keypoint detection; SIFT keypoint description; LNBNN identification using approximate nearest neighbors; and even simple decision trees.
+WBIA is build around an SQLite database, a web GUI, and matplotlib visualizations, and it communicates with Wildbook via http requests.
+Algorithms employed include convolutional neural networks for detection, localization, and classification; hessian-affine keypoint detection; SIFT keypoint description; LNBNN identification using approximate nearest neighbors; and even simple decision trees.
+Optional plugins provide features such as species-specific identification algorithms; their design is described on our [WBIA Plugin Integration](wbia_plugins.md) page.

 ## Requirements